 Men’s Network Explore issues about our shared experiences as men, foster new friendships with men of all ages and have fun!
 Activities include the annual Fall Retreat (see below), regular Monthly Gatherings, informal lunches, singing events, service projects, and outdoor adventures.
-Here’s the flyer and registration form for the 2016 Men’s Retreat – check it out and join us if you can!
+We also have an annual Men’s Retreat.
+Check out our page here and join us if you can!

 Young Adult Group Connect with other UUs under 35(ish) at potlucks, on hikes, and at other activities where we share discussion and community.
 You are welcome at any level of involvement, from attending occasionally to planning activities for the group.

 Library Team Help organize, catalog, shelve books and keep the UUFC library clean and orderly.

 Congregational Connections Council The Connections Council’s charge is to foster deep connections within the UUFC community.

 Connect Up Informal one-time social events offered by members for small groups to gather and share in something of interest.
 Sign up in the foyer after services once each quarter.

 Labor Day Help with the Tuna Roast at Avery Park Lion’s Shelter.
 Great food!
 Great fellowship!
 Great fun!

 Thanksgiving Fest Event Join us for a social hour, Thanksgiving Dinner, and after dinner board games at the Fellowship on Thanksgiving Day.